 Ultimately, the success of any kidney stone preventive treatment program will depend on the patient's willingness to follow a long-term course of treatment that will involve some level of dietary modifications, medications, sacrifice and change with no obvious immediate or noticeable benefits.
 Patients on treatment may still make stones, albeit fewer than otherwise.
 Patients may cheat on their therapies from time to time, and since they do not seem to pay any immediate price or penalty, many will revert to their previous diets and behaviors.
 Patients may also develop an over-reliance on drug therapy so they can minimize the dietary changes requested.

-Most patients with kidney stones, even those with multiple recurrences, are unaware of the availability of 24 hour urine testing and the potential benefits of preventive measures based on this testing.
+Most patients with kidney stones, even those with multiple recurrences, are unaware of the availability of 24-hour urine testing and the potential benefits of preventive measures based on this testing.
 Successful kidney stone preventive programs require high levels of patient compliance, motivation, and discipline for their efficacy.
-Patients should be educated about preventive therapy, but only those who are strongly motivated are likely to have long-term success.
+A multidisciplinary team of nurses, nurse practitioners, physician assistants, and physicians should educate patients about preventive therapy, but only those who are strongly motivated are likely to have long-term success.
 The health care team involved in the care of nephrolithiasis patients has an absolute obligation to inform patients of the existence of such programs, particularly in cases of multiple stone recurrences, solitary kidneys, high surgical risk factors or those in the pediatric age group.

 |||Reesink DJ,Scheltema JMW,Barendrecht MM,Boeken Kruger AE,Jansonius A,Wiltink J,van der Windt F, Extracorporeal shock wave lithotripsy under intravenous sedation for treatment of urolithiasis.
 Scandinavian journal of urology.
 2018 Nov 18 [PubMed PMID: 30451054]|